 The answer is yes.
 One noteworthy individual was Marietta Webb.
 Her first experience with Christian Science was in 1897, when she called a practitioner to help her young son, who was very ill.
 He was quickly and permanently healed, and she began attending services in The Mother Church.

 Webb’s testimony, detailing this healing and other experiences, was published in August 1906 in The Christian Science Journal.1 It appears today on page 612 of Science and Health with Key to the Scriptures, in the chapter “Fruitage.”

 Webb joined The Mother Church in June 1899.
-In 1911, she decided to become a Christian Science nurse, but soon after changed her mind and became a practitioner instead.
-In June 1933, she invited local black Christian Scientists, who were not always welcome at branch churches, to hold Sunday services in her home, and the informal group was soon organized as “Christian Science Society, Colored, of Los Angeles.”
+She decided to become a Christian Science nurse in 1911, but soon after that she changed her mind and became a Christian Science practitioner instead.
+In June 1933 she invited local black Christian Scientists, who were not always welcome at branch churches, to hold Sunday services in her home; that informal group was soon organized as “Christian Science Society, Colored, of Los Angeles.”

 - Marietta T. Webb, “Long before I heard of Christian Science…,” The Christian Science Journal, August 1906, http://journal.christianscience.com/shared/view/wqyvskf874?s=t.